Leadership

 agreement

-“Why won’t they just do their jobs?”
+Not Just Authority “Why won’t they just do their jobs?”
 I think we’ve all had a frustrated moment like this at some point!
 When my client Rob* asked me this question, he was reaching the end of his patience.
 Rob was a highly analytical, black-and-white thinker.
 When given a job, he simply did it, earning him recognition as a high-performer.
-So when he transitioned into a leadership position, he couldn’t understand why his team didn’t operate in the
+So when he transitioned into a leadership position, he couldn’t understand why his team didn’t

-Learning to Lead Through Connection… Not Just Authority Read More »
+Learning to Lead Through Connection… Read More »

 Vision